...

 Your question is a good one, but it is difficult to answer in a nutshell.
 It depends not only on how large a portfolio is, but also how often it is traded.
 Yuh has no custody fees, but Swissquote does.

-I'll be happy to take your question and add some sample calculations to the post - feel free to check back in a few days!
+I'll be happy to take your question on board and add a few sample calculations to the article - feel free to check back in a few days!

 Kind regards